 I tried to look at the root of the problem as to why I didn’t just wipe them both clean that day and Google a spot to drop off old electronics*.
 First, it was the instructions I was given: erase it, then overwrite it with the same thing over and over.
 I had already done the first part; I just wasn’t sure how to overwrite it.
 But I didn’t ask the very simple follow up question right then.
 Or anytime I thought of it.
 My brother works from home, is very available at any time, and we have messaged 100 times since then.
 (Full disclosure: it wasn’t until I got to this sentence in this post did I think “why not do it now?”
 It took him less than 5 minutes to respond to me and clarify in very simple terms what he meant.)
 My goal is to get them wiped this week and have it in my donation pile for Goodwill by the weekend.

-Everyone, every single one of us, has areas or things in their house that they’ve just been neglecting or ignoring for a while.
+Everyone has areas or things in their house that they’ve just been neglecting or ignoring for a while.
 It might be two days, two months, two years, or twenty years.
 But it’s never too late to take a look around and see what permanent clutter you can cut out .
 Take a look around with a fresh set of eyes and see if you can find anything quick that you could donate or throw out today.
-Why not do it now?
+You will be amazing at how much easier it is to relax in an emptier space.
+Why not do start now?

 If you need a nudge to get your started to help get rid of that permanent clutter, contact me today!